Joao4569/farm_fresh/README.md

 Opposed to building my own authentication system, allauth already has all the features I'll need for the site and it's completely customizable and will allow me to add even more functionality later on.
 Additionally, it's open-source so it's backed by millions of developers who keep it secure and up-to-date and it's unlikely that I would be able to create something better without a ton of extra development time.

+#### Required Django Allauth settings

+1. The request context processor, `'django.template.context_processors.request'`, allows allauth and django itself to access the HTTP request object in the templates, i.e. to access request.user or request.user.email in the django templates.
+It's required because the allauth templates use the request object frequently.
+2. The authentication backend, `'allauth.account.auth_backends.AuthenticationBackend'`, in the setting.py file of the Farm Fresh project allows users to log into the store via their email address.
+3. The other back-end, `'django.contrib.auth.backends.ModelBackend'` handles superusers logging into the admin which allauth doesn't handle.
+So I deferred to the default django Code for that.
+4. The apps I added to the installed apps in the setting.py file of the Farm Fresh project, are allauth itself and these two: `'allauth.account'`, which is the allauth app that allows all the basic user account functionality like logging in and out, user registration and password resets. `'allauth.socialaccount'` which specifically handles logging in via social media providers like Facebook and Google.
+5. The contrib.sites app and the site _id setting I added to the setting.py file of the Farm Fresh project, are used by the social account app to create the proper callback URLs when connecting via social media accounts.

 ## Access Control

 I have created a few users which will be helpfull for testing the project: